 The challenges and prevention

 However, this is not the only issue that Singapore must face.
-The economy is quickly maturing and with an ageing population, government spending may increase too.
+The economy is quickly maturing and with an aging population, government spending may increase too.
 Singaporean infrastructure also demands upgrades.
 Heng noted that the real fiscal health of the country will depend on the 2020s.
-The government is trying to adjust for receiving a better fiscal report in the next decade.
+The government is trying to adjust to receiving a better fiscal report in the next decade.
 For this, they have introduced a Block Budget Framework in the ministries.
-Medium term budget caps make the ministries take effective and prudent spending decisions which helps in cutting excessive government spending.
+Medium term budget caps make the ministries take effective and prudent spending decisions which help in cutting excessive government spending.

 Keeping resources free

 The budget caps are also subject to 2% downward adjustment which helps in keeping resources free for the highest priority spends.
 Such priority spending is another good way to make sure that expenditures never outpace the revenue while doing the most important jobs first.
 A similar task is being done by the government on project level where infrastructure projects are being scrutinized individually so that adequate cuts can be made.
 Moreover, subsidies are being redesigned to reach a highly specific target group.